sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-setup-imageinstall-dataimage-installfrom-path.md

 </ImageInstall>
 ```

+## XML example - absolute paths

+You can reference an absolute path to your data image as follows:

+`<Path>E:\dataimage.wim</Path>`

-In the following XML example, the variable `%configsetroot%` is included in the path. `%configsetroot%` should be used when referencing a local path and the drive letter where Windows Setup resides is unknown.
+If the drive letter where Windows Setup resides is unknown, you can indicate this with the `%configsetroot%` variable.
+The following XML example shows how to use `%configsetroot%` to reference a local path where the drive letter where Windows Setup resides is unknown.

-> [!Important]
-> If using `%configsetroot%`, you also need to set the value of the Unattend setting [Microsoft-Windows-Setup-UseConfigurationSet](microsoft-windows-setup-useconfigurationset.md) to `true`.

 ```XML
 <DataImage wcm:action="add">